-- A. increasing the number of registers available in assembly - B. decreasing the runtime of the add instruction - C. making the machine code for add instructions shorter - D. removing a multiply instruction - E. allowing the add instruction to have two memory operands (instead of two register operands))
+- A. increasing the number of registers available in assembly - B. decreasing the runtime of the add instruction - C. making the machine code for add instructions shorter - D. removing a multiply instruction instruction set architecture goals exercise: what are some goals to have when designing an instruction set?

+E. allowing the add instruction to have two memory operands (instead of two register operands))